Shantanupawar77/Optimizing-Customer-Retention-A-Machine-Learning-Approach-to-Churn-Prediction/README.md

 - Deployment: Deploy the trained model for real-time predictions

 ## Data
-The dataset used for this project can be found in `customer_data.csv`.
+The dataset used for this project can be found in `Customer_churn_dataset.csv`.
 It contains various features such as customer demographics, usage patterns, and churn status

 ## Demo
 The Application is at link (https://optimizing-customer-retention-a-machine.onrender.com)